mognog/pppoe-diagnostic/README.md

 OVERALL: OK
 ```

 **What this means**: Everything is working perfectly!
-Your PPPoE connection is established and you have full internet connectivity.
+The script successfully connected using Windows saved credentials and you have full internet connectivity.

 ### Status Indicators